bbauska/meta-react-basics/README.md

 </p>
 <!-- (width="5.0in" height="4.50859908136483in"} -->

-The first MyButton updates its count to 1.
+<p>The first MyButton updates its count to 1.</p>

-However, often you'll need components to share data and always update together.
+<p>However, often you'll need components to share data and always update
+together.</p>

-To make both MyButton components display the same count and update together, you need to move the state from the individual buttons "upwards" to the closest component containing all of them.
+<p>To make both MyButton components display the same count and update
+together, you need to move the state from the individual buttons "upwards" to the closest component containing all of them.</p>

-In this example, it is MyApp:
+<p>In this example, it is MyApp:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 49. diagram myapp to mybutton initialized to zero (137) ~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->